flarive/Cortex-Raytracer/README.md

 # Graphical User Interface

 CortexRT also comes with a GUI (CortexRT.exe) to easily adjust parameters and have a preview of a the rendered image.
-The denoiser can be called automatically after the rendering process.

 ![Screenshot](images/cortex-ui-windows.jpg)